ckeditor/ckeditor5/packages/ckeditor5-table/tests/manual/tabledefaultproperties.md

 ### Table Default Properties

-* CSS stylesheet defined on the page is also displayed.
+* CSS stylesheet defined on the page is also displayed above the editor.
 * Default values should not be applied in the model.
-* Color pickers (for border-color and background-color) should not have the "Remove color" button.
-It should be replaced with the "Restore default" option.
+* Color pickers (for `border-color` and `background-color`) should not have the `Remove color` button.
+It should be replaced with the `Restore default` option.
 * The editor was initialized with the following configuration:
     ```js
-     defaultProperties: {
+     const defaultProperties = {
         borderStyle: 'dashed',
         borderColor: 'hsl(0, 0%, 60%)',
         borderWidth: '3px',